rUser75/aah-manage/README.md

 ## Description

-This is a cli simple interface to the Ansible Automation Hub that use the AAH API to perform some actions.
+This is a simple CLI interface to the Ansible Automation Hub that use the AAH API to perform some actions.

 The action formormed are:
 - Repo Management sync the remote repo community and th-certified